cjrequena/spring-cloud-sample/README.md

 # Getting Started

-Just run the Application.java each the server and clint instance in your IDE.
+Just run the Application.java on each the server and client instance in your IDE.
-Application is running on http://localhost:9080 for server side and on Application is running on http://localhost:8080 for client side
+Application is running on http://localhost:9080 for server side and on http://localhost:8080 for client side

-# Docker
+## Docker
 This sample project uses Docker and Docker Compose, The docker-compose file contains services for consul, postgres, pgadmin.
 Also, de spring cloud examples are containerized.